brndnmtthws/doge-streamer/README.md

 TODO:

+- make sound work (there's some audio code, but it doesn't work, as I have not figured out the correct incantation pattern to make ffmpeg do what I want)
 - add delightful background music
 - train a TensorFlow model to detect Doge? perhaps use a combination of motion detection and an RNN model?